Berstanio/berstanio.github.io/_posts/2022-12-21-swift-runtime.markdown

 	So we will *probably* need to make a copy of the struct in every case.
     Method dispatching will work perfectly with static/virtual dispatch for structs/classes.
 2. We have a struct/class and we don't have bindings
     Than we need to create a proxy for that protocol java interface, and dispatch methods with the pwt.
+The pwt offset for the protocol is also known at compile time and is than just simple virtual dispatch.
 	Also here is the lifetime of the EC important, it may be that it needs to be cloned too.
 	However, for classes it is good enough if we find the first conforming class in the inheritance hirachy.
 And after that, we can easily use virtual dispatch.